 Four years ago, I ended Oboedire.
 I had the sense that it had run its course.
 I honored that sense, even though I reactivated it ten months later as we moved into a time of national turmoil, bringing a more prophetic dimension to my posts.
 The focus on social holiness these past four years has been formative for me, and I hope helpful to you.

 I now find myself at another transition place, and I am going to honor it as I did at the end of 2016.
 Oboedire will remain an active site, but the purpose is changing.
-I will write responses to your inquiries rather than initiate posts arising from my thoughts.

 Some of you have been part of the Oboedire journey from the beginning 10.5 years ago.
 Others of you are recent companions.
 Thanks to all of you.

-I pray that the new yeat will be a path of restoration and renewal for you.
+I pray that the new year will be a path of restoration and renewal for you.
 We are in need of recovery on many levels.
 I write about that in the January “In-Sight” which posts tomorrow.